danielgalanrodriguez/j-robot_DanielGalanRodriguez_Assigment/README.md

 Using the data of the examples and adding some more we are able to test the correct behavior of the important functions.

+### Parser functions

 First, we ensure the correct behavior of the parser functions as an incorrect parsing will break all the system.
-We test it ensuring that they return a correct object matching with one that we know is correct.
+We test it ensuring that they return a correct object matching it with one that we know is correct.
 No special cases here.

+### Find orientation index in array

 Then we test the function to find the appropriate orientation object given the capital letter of the orientation.
 Since it is just a function from the JS library we can avoid testing it but it was easy and not time consuming so I decided to test it.

+### goForward function

 After that we test the function that performs the operation of going forward.
 This function just performs an addition and maybe it can be avoided as well but, again, it was easy and not time consuming so I decided to test it.

+### Room limits

 Next we check if the last function correctly throws an error when the robot exceeds the limits of the room. <br/>
 To test it we set 2 positions, one on the top left corner of the room and the other on the bottom right corner.
 With the first position we can check the north and west orientations just going one command forward and the same for the east and south orientations with the second position. <br/>
 If it does not throw an error the test fails.

+### Turning functions

 Now we check the turning functions to see if we turn correctly.
 The special cases here are when we are at the begging of the orientations array and we turn left and when we are at the end of the array and we turn right.
 This cases are specially included.

+### Navigation commands execution

 Almost at the end, we of course need to check the correct behavior of the "executeNavigationCommands" function, so we test it with the two examples of the assignment and one additional that I made up to check a different room size.

+### Invalid commands

 Finally we test that if we have invalid commands the robot does not move.